draxil/springboard/README.md

 # actions

- So far there are two actions:
+ So far the available actions are:

  * post - Send the file content as an HTTP POST request
+ * run  - Execute a command with the new filename as an argument
  * echo - Echo the file path to stdout (good for building shell pipelines)

 # API